 Performing an Employee Background Check

 Employee background checks are a vital way for an employer to learn more about the applicant, but can also be a source of potential liability.
-With the explosion of online information, information on individuals has become more and more available, but it pays to be careful about where you look for information and which questions you ask.
+The Internet has made it much easier to obtain both personal and professional information about job applicants, but it pays to be careful about where you look, which information you trust, and which questions you ask.
+For more information, see Background Check Laws: Can an Employer Ask for an Applicant's Medical Records?

 Make Your Employee Background Check Reasonable